NShanks/double-tap-group-project/README.md

 The second split was the "CRM Landing" page.
 That was assigned to Nick.
+I messed up and did the "How It Works" page and just left the files in here instead of deleting them.
+The real landing page is called
+"newexplore.html" and the css file is "newexplore.css".
+The original "explore.html" and "main.css" are not intended to be part of the project.

 Third split was the "How It Works" Page.
 That was assigned to Dylan.